 If you are purchasing a franchise, one of the things you want to consider is the nature of your ownership.
-If you own the business as a sole proprietor, you will carry all of the potential liability associated with your franchise—an obvious disincentive to purchasing the franchise in your own name.
+If you own the business as a sole proprietor (in your own name), you will carry all of the potential liability associated with your franchise.
 So instead, most entrepreneurs form a business that will be the owner of the franchise.
 Forming a separate business entity not only acts as a shield against potential liability, but it can also help you take advantage of several important tax benefits.
-California franchisee lawyer Doug Luther can help you determine how you should structure your business and what will be required when it comes to formation.
+California franchise lawyer Doug Luther can help you determine how you should structure your business and what will be required when it comes to formation.

 What Type of Entity is Right for You?

 Creating a business entity can have both advantages in reducing liability and providing structure to a business partnership.
 However, forming a business is not a one-size-fits-all decision.
 There are several common entity structures, each with its unique advantages and disadvantages.
-We help our clients choose which type of entity is best for them:
+Working with tax advisors and accountants, we help our clients choose which type of entity is best for them: